 This involves ruling out or applying very strict rules governing the use of relatively insecure networks, such as public Wi-Fi or hotel Ethernet connections.
 Workers who use these networks may expose business computers, smartphones and tablets – as well as the data accessed through them – to malicious individuals.

 By contrast, security-aware and educated workers can use a virtual private network (VPN) for safe remote access.
-When selecting the VPN that best meets the needs of your business (and which workers the VPN should be made available to), you may apply criteria such as:
+When selecting the VPN that best meets the needs of your business, you may apply criteria such as:

 - Does the VPN incorporate robust authentication and encrypt traffic to minimise the risk to sensitive data?